sjg20/u-boot-concept/doc/usage/environment.rst

     be automatically started (by internally calling
     "bootm")

-    If set to "no", a standalone image passed to the "bootm" command will be copied to the load address (and eventually uncompressed), but NOT be started.
+    If unset, or set to anything other than "yes", a standalone image passed to the "bootm" command will be copied to the load address (and eventually uncompressed), but NOT be started.
     This can be used to load and uncompress arbitrary data.